 The purpose of this guideline is to communicate how we exercise our prosecutorial discretion.
 These guidelines do not limit our discretion to use any enforcement option deemed appropriate.

-These guidelines are published on our website and should be read in the context of our Compliance and Enforcement Policy:
+These guidelines should be read in the context of our Compliance and Enforcement Policy:

 Victoria’s energy safety laws